What is Tezos (XTZ)? Is it worth investing in XTZ in 2021? Will Tezos overtake crypto giants, such as Bitcoin and Ethereum?

 Tezos is an open-source platform for digital assets, smart contracts, and dApps.
 But what makes it unique?

 The platform’s native language for smart contracts is called Michelson.
-Many consider Michelson a highly-secure language as it provides formal verification and flexibility at the same time.
+Many consider Michelson a highly secure language as it provides formal verification and flexibility at the same time.

-On-chain governance means that protocol amendments are voted by users; if approved, they are automatically implemented via self-amendment, avoiding the occurrence of hard forks.
+On-chain governance means that protocol amendments are voted on by users.
+If approved, they are automatically implemented via self-amendment, avoiding the occurrence of hard forks.

-After the testing period, users can vote on the upgrade; if approved by the majority of users, the upgrade will be integrated via a protocol known as a hot swap.
+After the testing period, users can vote on the upgrade.
+If approved by the majority of users, the upgrade will be integrated via a protocol known as a ‘hot swap’.

-In fact, Tezos has a unique architecture as a whole.
-Tezos has a modular style of blockchain network that can change itself based on certain rules; it uses the so-called network shell to enable self-amendment.
+Tezos has a unique architecture as a whole.
+Tezos has a modular style blockchain network that can change itself based on certain rules; it uses the so-called network shell to enable self-amendment.